Turn on Microsoft Teams features in your Office 365 organization

-Show organizational chart in personal profile: When this setting is enabled, it shows the organizational chart icon in the user’s contact card and when clicked, it displays the detailed organizational chart.
+Show organizational chart in personal profile: When this setting is turned on, it shows the organizational chart icon in the user’s contact card, and when clicked, it displays the detailed organizational chart.

-Use Skype for Business for recipients who don’t have Teams: When this setting is enabled, it allows Teams users to contact other users in the organization that are not enabled for Teams via Skype for Business.
+Use Skype for Business for recipients who don’t have Teams: When this setting is turned on, Teams conversations automatically show up in Skype for Business for users that aren't enabled for Teams.

-Allow T-bot proactive help messages: When this setting is enabled, T-bot will initiate a private chat session with users to guide them in using Teams.
+Allow T-bot proactive help messages: When this setting is turned on, T-bot will initiate a private chat session with users to help them use Teams.

-The Email integration section lets you configure the following settings for your organization:
+Configure the following Email integration settings for your organization:

-- Allow users to send emails to channels: When enabled, mail hooks are enabled, and users can post messages to a channel by sending an email to the email address of Teams channel.
+Allow users to send emails to channels: When turned on, mail hooks are enabled, and users can post messages to a channel by sending an email to the email address of Teams channel.

-To find the channel’s e-mail address, click More options next to the channel name and then select Get email address.
+To find the email address for a channel, click the More options menu for the channel and then select Get email address.

-The Apps section lets you configure the following settings for your organization:
+Under Apps, you can configure the following settings for your organization:

-Allow external apps in Microsoft Teams: When enabled, users can add tabs and bots that are available to the Office 365 tenant.
+Allow external apps in Microsoft Teams: When this switch is turned on, users can add tabs and bots that are available to the Office 365 tenant.

-Allow sideloading of external apps: When enabled, users can install and enable custom bots and tabs.
+Allow sideloading of external apps: When this switch is turned on, users can install and enable custom bots and tabs.

 Custom cloud storage

 Cloud storage options in Teams currently include Box, Dropbox, Google Drive, and ShareFile.
 Users can upload and share files from cloud storage services in Teams channels and chats.
-Click or tap the toggle switch next to the cloud storage providers that your organization wants to use.
+Turn on the switch for the cloud storage providers that your organization wants to use.

 User settings by license